siyamed/android-shape-imageview/README.md

 </a>
 </div>

-There are many projects online implementing such components, however one goal of this project is to provide a performant/smooth scrolling view component framework to define different shapes for bitmap.
+There are many projects online implementing such components, however one goal of this project is to provide a performant/smooth scrolling view component framework to define different shapes for imageviews.

 **For use with recycling view such as ListView or GridView please use shader based implementations.**